-In just a few months, the most widely used web browser will label every single HTTP page as “Not Secure.”
+On July 24th, the most widely used web browser started labeling every HTTP page as “Not Secure.”

-Google set a major precedent last week when they announced that starting in Chrome version 68, due out in July 2018, every HTTP web page would receive a negative indicator.
+Google set a major precedent earlier this year when they announced that starting in Chrome version 68, which is now released, every HTTP web page would receive a negative “Not Secure” indicator in the address bar.
 You may already be familiar with this label, which appears to the left of the URL in Chrome’s OmniBox, and has been present on some HTTP pages since January 2017.

 The internet has been undergoing a paradigm shift from a default state of insecurity, with HTTP, to a secure default with HTTPS.
-Google’s announcement last week has been one of the most significant changes thus far.
+Chrome’s change has been one of the most significant changes thus far.
 For years, many in the industry have been talking about the “HTTPS future” of the internet—that is now the present.

-Previously, all of Chrome’s “Not Secure” warnings were conditional.
-The website had to have a log-in field or form.
-The user had to be using incognito mode.
+Previously, all of Chrome’s “Not Secure” warnings were conditional and only appeared if the page had a log-in field or form, or the user had to be using Incognito mode.
 Now there are no conditions—all browsing on all HTTP pages will invoke the “Not Secure” warning.

 This has been a carefully timed decision which reflects Chrome’s confidence that the web, and its users, are beginning to expect a secure web as the default.
 If this change was made too early, users would be confused and upset by the change, hurting Chrome’s reputation and ultimately harming security if users experienced “warning fatigue” and started disregarding the message.